anandasansol/customdataview/README.md

 Details
 =======
-Head into blog here: http://innofied.com/single-scrolled-parent-with-multiple-containers-in-sencha
+See the blog here: http://innofied.com/single-scrolled-parent-with-multiple-containers-in-sencha for details.